Constraints on the Physical Properties of GW190814 through Simulations based on DECam Follow-up Observations by the Dark Energy Survey: Sensitivity Analysis

 In Equation \ref{eq:bayes}, KN$_i$ refers to an individual KN model and $n_{\textrm{cand}}$ is the number of candidates detected in the observations.
 In this analysis, $n_{\textrm{cand}} = 0$, though we present the generalized formalism.
 The likelihood in Equation \ref{eq:bayes} can be explicitly written as

 where $\varepsilon_i$ represents the detection efficiency of KN$_i$ and $B$ represents the expected SN background, both of which are determined after all selection criteria have been applied.
 The Poisson distribution utilized in Equation \ref{eq:likelihood} has an expectation value of $B$~objects and yields the probability of detecting $n_{\textrm{cand}} -1$ or $n_{\textrm{cand}}$~objects.
 This formulation is motivated by summing the probability that a KN is detected and the remainder of the candidates are a realization of the predicted SN background with the probability that a KN is not detected and all detected candidates are a realization of the predicted SN background.
-In Equation \ref{eq:bayes}, $P(\rm{KN}_i)$ is the prior distribution of KN models, which we take to be uniform and uninformative.
+In Equation \ref{eq:bayes}, $P(\rm{KN}_i)$ is the prior distribution of KN models, which we make uninformative by assigning equal probability to each model in the non-uniform grid.
 The denominator can be evaluated directly by computing

 which can be interpreted as a probability normalization constant.
 Thus, the posterior distribution of KN models given the non-detection in this analysis can be estimated by setting $n_{\rm{cand}}=0$ and sampling the likelihood space.
 The results of this sampling are displayed in Figure \ref{fig:KN_contours}.